BSkyB to launch online TV service to spur growth

 "Sky shares should bounce on strong financial and operating trends but medium-term worries will persist, potentially exacerbated rather than assuaged by Sky proposing to retail BT's Infinity and to introduce a broadband-delivered low-cost Sky Movies product," analysts at investment bank Morgan Stanley said in a note.

-Shares in BSkyB were up 3 percent at 685.5 pence by 4:37 a.m.
-ET, having fallen 11 percent year to date over fears the group would have to invest in faster broadband services, spend heavily to acquire soccer rights and compete with the likes of Lovefilm.
+Shares in BSkyB were up 3 percent at 685.5 pence by 9:37 a.m., having fallen 11 percent year to date over fears the group would have to invest in faster broadband services, spend heavily to acquire soccer rights and compete with the likes of Lovefilm.

 SUPERFAST SPEEDS